Getting Around The Labor Shortage By Maximizing Efficiency

 There are ways of moving past the labor shortage deficit that construction companies, builders and contractors can learn to implement.
 Although the training of young people in the industry must still be heavily addressed, utilizing machinery in place of work traditionally done by hand is an optimal solution.
 Using pumps and machines can help make bigger projects less labor intensive, enabling companies to take on more jobs and in turn increasing profitability and efficiency.
 Utilizing best-in-class machinery can help produce quality work at a faster pace with the same or a smaller workforce.

-Advantages Of Pumping Vs. Manual Labor
+Comparison Chart: Pumping Vs. Manual Labor

 Increased Efficiency - Mortar pumps that can both mix and pump (water/cement-aggregate) across long distances or heights make it easier to complete more work in less time and with fewer people.
 Mortar pumps are also gaining popularity in other areas of construction, particularly the application of self-leveling underlayment (SLU).
 In SLU applications, pumps allow workers to move much faster, doubling the production with the same size crew – or completing the same production with a smaller crew.
 Entire floors in high-rise buildings can be done in a single day – versus multiple days – allowing other trade crews to get back in and finish construction.